 Classic smashed burgers are all about maximizing that deep, brown crust.
-But I found myself wondering, what if I were to take this to the extreme?
-Is there a way I could pack even more flavor into a burger?
+But I found myself wondering: What if I were to take this to the extreme?
+Was there a way I could pack even more flavor into a burger?
 And thus, the ultra-smashed burger was born.
 Same burger size, but twice the amount of crisp, browned crust.

-- Smashing ground beef firmly into a non-greased pan increases contact points, delivering maximum crust and maximum flavor.
+- Smashing ground beef firmly into an ungreased pan increases contact points, delivering maximum crust and maximum flavor.

 - We use a stiff spatula or a bench scraper to scrape the burger up from the pan, making sure to get every last bit of tasty brown crust.

 - By cooking two 2-ounce patties instead of one 4-ounce patty, we get double the amount of crust, while a slice of cheese in between the patties keeps things moist.

 - 1 soft hamburger roll, buttered and toasted

 - Condiments and toppings as desired, such as mayonnaise, mustard, shredded lettuce, onions, tomatoes, and pickles

 - 4 ounces (110g) freshly ground beef chuck, divided into two 2-ounce (55g) balls

 - Kosher salt and freshly ground black pepper

 - 1 slice good melting cheese, such as American or homemade melting cheese